A BRIEF

 delayed the project but the playing field and a pavilion

-(converted from the British Legion Hall memorial hall)
+(converted from the British Legion Memorial Hall)

 was opened in 1957.